 Obviously, I like making small batch desserts!
 However, I like making small batch holiday desserts even more.
 When fall rolls around, I immediately start thinking about all the sweet treats I want to make.
 And with the small portion recipes, I can make a tasty variety without tons of leftovers.

-Just think of all the fall desserts that can make up a beautiful sampler table: these delightful gluten free pumpkin whoopie pies, cinnamon sugar pumpkin bread, a mesmerizing pumpkin roll cake, gluten free apple spice cupcakes, pumpkin spice sugar cookies, or even gluten free apple cider donuts!
+Just think of all the fall desserts that can make up a beautiful sampler table: these delightful gluten free pumpkin whoopie pies, cinnamon sugar pumpkin bread, a mesmerizing pumpkin roll cake, gluten free apple spice cupcakes, pumpkin spice sugar cookies, and gluten free mini pumpkin pie!
 If I see that menu lineup on a holiday gathering invite, I’m in!

 Everything You Will Need To Make These Pumpkin Spice Whoopie Pies